owhite/Arduino-PID-control/README.md

                 sys.exit()
 ```

-in the python code handles
+in the python code handles accepting keyboard input from your computer, sending it to the arduino, and then receiving the response from the arduino.
+You can use all the